Jump to Navigation

 Because lung cancer can be so deadly, a timely and accurate diagnosis can make all the difference in the outcome.
 Early detection gives medical professionals the opportunity to treat the disease before it spreads to the lymph nodes and, subsequently, to other parts of the body.

-The attorneys at Koskoff Koskoff & Bieder, PC, have an impressive record of success representing clients in medical malpractice cases involving misdiagnosis or failure to diagnose lung cancer.
+The attorneys at Koskoff Koskoff & Bieder PC, have an impressive record of success representing clients in medical malpractice cases involving misdiagnosis or failure to diagnose lung cancer.

 Early Diagnosis and Survival Rates